 Is Gold a Safe Investment?
 Understanding the Disadvantages of Investing in Gold

-2. Gold ETFs: Are They Costlier Than Physical Gold?
+2. Gold ETFs: More Expensive than Physical Gold?

-3. Are Gold Coins and Bars a Smart Investment?
+3. Are Coins and Bars a Good Investment?

 4. Gold Lacks Steady Income Compared to Other Investments

-5. Gold Prices in India Depend on Global Market Trends
+5. Gold Prices in India are Related to Market Prices

-6. Emotional Attachment to Gold Affects Its Liquidity
+6. The Emotional Attachment to Gold Affects the Liquidity of Gold

 FAQs on Gold Investment